 Operational Errors & How to Fix

 Roomba is a powerful home cleaner.
-It can clean every corner and wall in your apartment.
 However, uneven grounds are a major obstacle for it.
 If you are experiencing Roomba error codes that start with 1, then read on.

 Roomba cleaners come with dual multi-surface rubber brushes.
 Thanks to these, your Roomba can adjust its position and stay in contact with the surface at all times.

-You will get the Error 2 message if for some reason the brush on your Roomba Brush fails to self-clean.
-In that case, unless you clean the brush, the device will not be able to spin and continue ceaning.
+You will get the Error 2 message if for some reason the brush on your Roomba fails to self-clean.
+In that case, unless you clean the brush, the device will not be able to spin and continue cleaning.